NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson01_dge_setup_overview.md

 #### How do I know if my data should be modeled using the Poisson distribution or Negative Binomial distribution?

-If it's count data, it should fit the negative binomial, as discussed previously.
+If it is count data, it should fit the negative binomial, as discussed previously.
 However, it can be helpful to plot the *mean versus the variance* of your data. *Remember for the Poisson model, mean = variance, but for NB, mean \< variance.*

 Run the following code to plot the *mean versus variance* for the 'Mov10 overexpression' replicates: